sergio2447/Tick-determination/README.md

 `conda config --add channels conda-forge`

-## creating a snake make environment
+### creating a snake make environment
-for creating
+For creating the snakemake environment you should use this in the terminal: `conda create -n snakemake -c bioconda snakemake python=3.10 `.
+After this environment is created use `conda activate snakemake` to activate the environment.